magbw/web_scraping_workshop/content/3-APIs.md

 note that {ouSeqUid} indicates the species of interest

-The id for a specific species: </br>
+The id for a specific species: <br>
 The API documentation provides an example API request for the relative path/id "/api/data/taxon/ELEMENT_GLOBAL.2.154701".
 From this we know that the API requires a species id that looks like "ELEMENT_GLOBAL.2.154701".
 Lets search for the American black bear on the NatureServe website and see if we can find an id.

 {% include figure.html img="natureServeId.png" alt="American black bear id" caption="NatureServe id for the American black bear" width="75%" %}